-5. Prepare your year-end tax forms, including Schedule H, W-2 and W-3

 You have secure, online access to your account to make changes at your convenience.
 Or we can do it for you with an email, phone call, or live online chat.
-We’ve been doing this for nearly 30 years and can help with any question or task.
+They’ve been doing this for nearly 30 years and can help with any question or task.

-Your employee can enjoy direct deposit at no extra charge to you.
-That makes pay day even easier!
+Your employee can enjoy a direct deposit at no extra charge to you.
+That makes payday even easier!
 They’ll also have online access to their paystubs and W-2.

-GTM offers workers’ compensation insurance, which is a requirement for household employer is many states.
+GTM offers workers’ compensation insurance, which is a requirement for a household employer is many states.
 GTM will obtain quotes, apply for coverage, and handle audits, claims, and invoices.

 Thinking about benefits for your employee like health insurance or a 401k plan?
 GTM does that too!

-* OUR GUARANTEE: If you receive a notice from the IRS, or any other tax agency, based on a filing that GTM Payroll Services made, we’ll work with the agency on your behalf to resolve the issue.
+* GTM GUARANTEE: If you receive a notice from the IRS, or any other tax agency, based on a filing that GTM Payroll Services made, we’ll work with the agency on your behalf to resolve the issue.
 If we’re at fault, we’ll pay all the associated penalties and fines.

-### New